 Even if you’re not an organized type of person, I’m sure you know the value of being able to find a file easily.
-Imagine trying to find a book in a library if there was no filing system, or a document on your computer.
+Imagine trying to find a book in a library with no filing system, or a document on your computer.
 Sure, you could use the search function to find the document, but only if you knew the name of the file.

 However, file naming is not just for when you export your photos.
-It starts with how you name your photos in camera and continues through to how you name your images once they’ve been imported to your computer.
+It starts with how you name your photos in camera and continues through to how you name and organize images once they’ve been imported to your computer.

-Before we get into how to name files, it helps to understand the issues involved and why a good system is essential.
+Before we get into how to name files, it helps to understand the issues involved and why a good system is essential for organizing photographs.

 File naming is really important to get right from the start.
-With digital photography it is so easy to build up vast files of photographs and if you don’t have a good system things could go horribly wrong.
+With digital photography it’s so easy to build up vast folders of photographs and if you don’t have a good system things could go horribly wrong.

 If you’ve already photographed the world and his dog and don’t have a good system set up, don’t worry – better late than never!
-At least from today onwards your file naming will be set up for easy access.
+At least from today onwards your photos will be organised and your file naming will be set up for easy access.

-I’ve learned about photo naming the hard way…
+I’ve learned about organizing photos the hard way…

-I know what it is like to spend hours going through all my files on various hard drives looking for the photos from that holiday 10 years ago.
-I remember the panic when I thought that they’d been lost.
-They hadn’t.
+I know what it’s like to spend hours going through all my files on various hard drives looking for the photos from that holiday 10 years ago.
+The panic I felt when I thought that they’d been lost is not a feeling I’ll forget.
+They hadn’t been lost.
 I just hadn’t perfected my filing system back then, so it took a long time to figure out where to find the photos.

 We get so used to these messages flagging up that very often we don’t pay enough attention and hit OK before we realise the consequences of doing so.